The ROG Ally is a new handheld gaming PC from ASUS launching next month. Here's what you need to know, including official specs, price and more.

 ASUS detailed that using Windows 11 on the ROG Ally is "an all-around seamless affair - either through the console's joysticks and buttons or through Windows' intuitive touchscreen support."

-This mature OS integration will enable the Asus ROG Ally to run a wide variety of titles, be it PC titles, those from various publisher libraries (such as Steam, EA, Battle.net, Epic, and more), and a range of cloud streaming services — such as Xbox Cloud Gaming via Game Pass.
+This mature OS integration enables the ASUS ROG Ally to run a wide variety of titles, be it PC titles, those from various publisher libraries (such as Steam, EA, Battle.net, Epic, and more), and a range of cloud streaming services — such as Xbox Cloud Gaming via Game Pass.

-In fact, ASUS have shared that those who buy the device will be eligible for a three-month (90 days) trial of Xbox Game Pass Ultimate.
+In fact, those who buy the device will be eligible for a three-month (90 days) trial of Xbox Game Pass Ultimate.

 Asus ROG Weight